CodePartnersMD/MD301-guide/curriculum/03-jquery-events/LAB.md

 Given that a user opens the application in the browser
 When the user clicks on a button or link to another page
-Then the other set of images should be displayed
+Then the other set of images should be dynamically displayed

 #### How are we implementing it?

-- Add navigation for user to switch between two pages.
+- Add navigation for the user to switch between two pages.
 Each page should render a unique set of images.
-- Populate the filters using only keywords from the images currently being displayed.
+- Reset the filters, then repopulate them using only keywords from the images currently being displayed.

 ### Feature 2: Templating

 #### Why are we implementing this feature?

-- As a user, I want all of the images to be displayed in a consistent manner.
+- As a user, I want all of the images to be displayed in a consistent manner, so that it is easy to scan the collection of images.

 #### What are we going to implement?

 Given that a user opens the application in the browser
 When the images are displayed on the screen
-Then each image should be rendered in a consistent manner
+Then each image should be rendered according to a template

 #### How are we implementing it?

-- Add the appropriate Handlebars template to your HTML.
+- Create the appropriate Handlebars template in your HTML.
 - Refactor the method that renders your images to use Handlebars instead of making a copy with jQuery.
 - Hide the description, as it will be displayed when Feature #5 is implemented.